Biography, as a photographer

 She’s teaching photography in several schools and associations, among them: University of Padua - photography for Creative Art Therapies, Camera Torino, IMP Photojournalism program and International Center of Photography (New York City).

-She’s been mentoring over a hundred young photographers in the last five years curating several books and exhibitions, among them: Emma Vitti published by L’Artiere and Pierluigi Ciambra 89books .
+She’s been mentoring over a hundred young photographers in the last five years curating several books and exhibitions, among them: Emma Vitti published by L’Artiere , Pierluigi Ciambra 89books , etc.

 She’s interested in photography as a tool to investigate reality.
-A conscious representation in photography can shape our understanding and feeling towards others, photography should break stereotypes and challenge unjust systems of power.
+Photography should break stereotypes and challenge unjust systems of power, help us to understand the present and the future of our society.
 In particular she’s drawn to works that lay at the intersection between documentary and fine arts.

 She does not see photography as a self-referential practice, but rather as a field in constant dialogue with other forms of knowledge — including philosophy, theology, history, ethology, psychology, etc.